smallrye/smallrye.github.io/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/smallrye/smallrye.github.io/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please refer to our Wiki for the [Contribution Guidelines](https://github.com/smallrye/smallrye/).

 ## License